Cambridge student on Stormzy scholarship died by overdose, coroner finds

 Jordan then left the college for a period where he received care under a psychiatric team in Southampton and returned in October 2021 to resume his studies.

-Elizabeth Gray, the coroner for Cambridgeshire and Peterborough, confirmed that Jordan died of an overdose of antidepressants.
+Elizabeth Gray, the coroner for Cambridgeshire and Peterborough, confirmed that Jordan died of an overdose.
 She said: “There is no evidence to determine whether this overdose was intentional or accidental.”

 Elizabeth also shared that Jordan attempted to take his own life in 2022 despite “appearing to be doing well at university.”